What is your product review policy?

 Elaboration on measurements.
 We are required to use calibrated measuring devices for our orders.
 Calibrated measuring devices are not the same as store bought measuring devices, especially those designed to measure liquids.
 This is because they require an eyeball guesstimate of the level measured.

 Calibrated dry measure cups are the only true measurement for dry goods.
-We have packed hundreds of thousands of bags using calibrated measuring devices.
+We have packed over a million bags using calibrated / certified measuring devices.
+For transparency: Florida Weighing and Measuring Device Permit # WM28162 (30 Volumetric Devices and 5 Retail Scales) Issued by Florida Department of Agriculture and Consumer Services.
+1-850-921-1590

 Another factor to consider is settling.
 The department of weights and measures states the product is to be poured to measurement.
-It’s not packed, pressed or vibrated after pouring.
-We would to take the time to shake each measuring device for a set period of time in order to pre-settle the product before it ships.
+It’s not packed, pressed, packed or vibrated after pouring.
+We would need to take the time to shake each measuring device for a set period of time in order to pre-settle the product before it ships.
 This is not possible and not practiced with any vendor.

 Vendors do however usually add a certain percentage of extra product to each order to account for settling.
 You can see this in action with any store bought dry good.
 If it states 5lbs on the box it’s probably 5.25 pounds on a legal scale.
 We use heaped measurements for pine bark for example to account for settling as best we can.
 Each pine bark bag actually measures about 4.25 gallons legally before its shipped.
 Pine bark does compact on shipping.